ShudarshanKongkham/Worksop_CV_Demo/README.md

     ```bash
     cd ObjectDet_Seg
     ```
 3.  **Set up a Conda Environment (Recommended):**

     It's strongly recommended to use a Conda environment to manage dependencies.
 This ensures that your project's dependencies are isolated and don't conflict with other Python projects.

     *   **Create the environment:**

         ```bash
         conda create -n my-yolo-env python=3.10
         ```

-       *(You can change 'my-yolo-env' to the environment name you prefer)*
+        *(You can change 'my-yolo-env' to the environment name you prefer.)*

     *   **Activate the environment:**

         ```bash
         conda activate my-yolo-env
-        ```

-    *   **Using an environment.yml (If Provided):**
-        If an `environment.yml` file is included in the repository, you can create and activate the environment in a single step:

-        ```bash
-        conda env create -f environment.yml
-        conda activate my-yolo-env # Replace with the environment name in environment.yml
         ```

 4.  **Install Requirements:**

     ```bash